Aboriginal Maternal and Infant Health Services in NSW deliver care to Aboriginal families in over 80 locations.

-The Aboriginal Maternal and Infant Health Service (AMIHS) was implemented in 2001 to improve the health of Aboriginal women during pregnancy and decrease perinatal morbidity and mortality for Aboriginal babies.
+The Aboriginal Maternal and Infant Health Service (AMIHS) aims to improve the health of mothers of Aboriginal babies during pregnancy so that their babies have the best possible start in life.

 Services provided by AMIHS include:

 After attending AMIHS, families are linked to child and family health services.

 The Training Support Unit (TSU) provides professional development to AMIHS, BSF and other staff working collaboratively with these programs.

 TSU education and training ensures staff have the knowledge and skills to provide sustainable, culturally appropriate maternity and child health care to Aboriginal families.

 The AMIHS evaluation was conducted by Murawin Consulting and Human Capital Alliance (HCA) with data gathering occurring between 2016-2018.
 The final report was provided to NSW Health in June 2019.
 NSW Health has developed a response to the evaluation findings.